 VDES VDL integrity monitoring is to assure proper usage of the VDL.
 Detection is the essential function of VDES VDL integrity monitoring and the prerequisite for mitigation effects.
 The following aspects should be detected.

-VDL status detection
+AIR INTERFACE STATUS

-VDES VDL status detection ensures the availability of the VDL and normal function of the VDES.
+Air interface status detection ensures the availability of the VDL and normal function of the VDES.
 The following items are recommended to detect:

 Number of VDES units received by each station;